dusanlazic/fast/README.md

 └── submitter.py
 ```

 2. In the same directory, create a file named `fast.yaml`.
 This file will contain configuration for the game, the submitter, your exploits and their target IPs.
-The following example should cover everything you can do with Fast for now:
+The following example covers everything you can do with Fast for now.

 ```yaml
 game: